Manu’s Menu

 Instructions

-1. Mix the sugar, yeast and warm water and let the yeast proof for 10 minutes
+• Mix the sugar, yeast, and warm water together, then let the yeast proof for 10 minutes.

-2. Combine the flour, yeast mixture, salt, extra virgin olive oil and milk in the bowl of an electric mixer fitted with the paddle attachment and knead until the dough passes the “window pane test” (it has to stretch thin and not break, when pulled).
+• Combine the flour, yeast mixture, salt, extra virgin olive oil, and milk in the bowl of an electric mixer fitted with the paddle attachment.
+Knead until the dough becomes smooth and elastic and passes the window pane test.

-3. Make it into a ball and let it proof in a greased, covered bowl for 1 hour or until doubled in size.
+• Shape the dough into a ball and place it in a greased bowl.
+Cover with plastic wrap and let it proof in a warm place for 1 hour or until doubled in size.

-5. Let the knots rise on a baking tray covered with baking paper for another 45 minutes.
+• Place the knots on a prepared baking sheet lined with parchment paper for the second rise and leave for 45 minutes.

-6. In the meantime, melt the butter and combine it with the garlic, oregano and parsley.
+• In the meantime, melt the butter and combine it with the garlic, oregano, and parsley.

-Filed Under: American, Baking, Bread, Snack, The Secret Recipe Club Tagged With: American, baking, bread, brioches, garlic, garlic bread, garlic knots, rolls, the secret recipe club
+Filed Under: American, Appetisers, Baking, Bread, Side dishes, Snack, The Secret Recipe Club, Vegetarian Tagged With: American, baking, bread, brioches, garlic, garlic bread, garlic knots, rolls, the secret recipe club

 « Moroccan Mint Tea